HannimalCrackers/DHUM_73000/dashboardfails.md

-I made one dashboard with floating containers that looks great in Tableau Public, both on desktop and web, but it looks terrible and everything is crashing together when I embed it into this blog.
-Completely jacked.
+I made one dashboard with floating containers that looks great in Tableau Public, both on desktop and web, but once I embed it into this blog it looks terrible and everything is crashing together.

 {% include parksdash1.html %}